Thebarda/react-d3-heatmap/README.md

 />
 ```

 BETA note : This dependency works / has been tested in a create-react-app project.
-Please open issue if there is a problem on from scratch react project
+Please open issue if there is a problem on 'from scratch' react project

 # Documentation